aktau/aktau.github.com/content/posts/014-neovim-encoding-files-buffers-and-you.md

 }
 ~~~

-So, if the internal encoding has changed and `termencoding` is
+So, if `encoding` has changed and `termencoding` is non-empty, **OR**
-non-empty, **OR** the `termencoding` has changed, the conversion
+the `termencoding` has changed, the conversion structures `input_conv`
-structures are set up.
-On the **input side**, a conversion from the
+and `output_conv` are set up.

+- On the **input side**, i.e. what you type on the keyboard, a
-terminal encoding to the internal encoding is done.
-On the **output
-side**, a conversion from the internal encoding to the termencoding is
+  conversion from the terminal encoding to the internal encoding is
   done.
+- On the **output side**, i.e. what you see in the terminal, a
+  conversion from the internal encoding to the terminal encoding is
+  done.

 That makes perfect sense, of course.

-It would appear that `convert_setup()` is a pretty important function,
+It would appear that
-let's have a look.
+`convert_setup()` is a pretty important function, let's have a look.

 ~~~
 #!c